LucasDamo22/estrutura-de-acidentes/README.md

 # template-ic
-#To compile, type "make" on the project folder
+//To compile, type "make" on the project folder
-#To run the program, type "./bin/main.exe"
+//To run the program, type "./bin/main.exe"
 # estrutura-de-acidentes